kode4food/interpol/index.md

 [pname = person.name, fname = friend.name] | label
 ```

-## Interpol and Node.js
+## Interpol and node.js
-To use Interpol directly from Node.js applications, NPM install it like so:
+To use Interpol directly from node.js applications, NPM install it like so:

 ```bash
 npm install interpol --save
 ```

-You can then include it in your Node code like so:
+You can then include it in your node code like so:

 ```javascript
 var interpol = require('interpol');